-Nominal value of the future minimum purchase obligations

-in mEUR 12/31/2020 12/31/2019

-Remaining term of up to 1 year 12.2 11.9

-Remaining term of more than 1 year and up to 5 years 5.5

-Remaining term of more than 5 years
+Nominal value of the future minimum purchase obligationsin mEUR20212020Remaining term of up to 1 year19.112.2Remaining term of more than 1 year and up to 5 years29.75.5Remaining term of more than 5 years----Total48.817.7

-Total 17.7 11.9

 The purchase obligations represent minimum obligations under agreements with certain of vendors and marketing partners.
 These minimum obligations are less than our projected use for those periods.
 Payments may be more than the minimum obligations based on actual use.